rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 # Scripting

 The `script` property allows widgets to run javascript code when their value update.
-It differs from the javascript property syntax in the following ways:
+It differs from the [javascript property syntax ](./advanced-syntaxes.md#available-variables) in the following ways:

 - no `JS{{}}` wrapper, just the code
 - `@{}`, `OSC{}`, `JS{{}}` and `#{}` blocks are replaced with their value before the script's compilation

 ## Event-dependent variables

+Depending on what triggered the script's execution, a few variables are available to help determine the execution conditions.

 **Event: value**

 - `id` (`string`): id of the widget that's reponsible for the value update
 - `value`: widget's value

-**Event: keyboard**
+**Event: keyboard** (script widget only)

 - `type` (`string`): `keydown` or `keyup`
 - `key` (`string`): key name,